Excel-lent/VBA-performance-tests/README.md

 - That would be great to make more space between sections, to separate them from each other.
 - I propose to use only percents of performance increasing except of ms because milliseconds are computer dependent and percents not (less dependent).
-- I propose to exclude the cases without any influence on performance, for example S6 #A-1 and A-2.
 - Not a bad idea would be to scale the constants for each test case.
 I mean following: I prefer to use Sufrace Pro 2 (it's enough for my purposes), but with your C_MAX constants calculations take more than 10 minutes.
 Would it be better to calculate a scaling constant at first test and multiply all other C_MAX constants on it?
 - As user I want to download the table, press the button and get the results.
 Therefore, may be the most important proposal is to add the table to Releases:

-<span style="color:blue">The performance test table is available [HERE](https://github.com/Excel-lent/VBA-performance-tests/releases/download/v0.0.2-beta/Performance.tests.xlsm).</span>
+<span style="color:blue">The performance test table is available [HERE](https://github.com/Excel-lent/VBA-performance-tests/releases/download/v0.0.3-beta/Performance.tests.xlsm).</span>

 - The results in percents for each Excel version are stored in sheet "Results".
 I Used the same table on 3 different computers (Surface Pro 2 with Excel 2007, some old one with Excel 2010 and i7 with Excel 2019 64 bit).
 Sancarn, I do not know which version you have, therefore, your results are shown separately.
 - May be the most important: I cannot guarantee the correctness.
 You know, there is always room for errors in the code.